Contract Manufacturing in Mexico

 Proximity to the US

 Production is closer to the U.S. border; faster time to the consumer market than shipping across the Pacific Ocean, which can take weeks.
-Manufacturing in Mexico means lower transportation, trucks and trains as opposed to ships, and the abundance of warehousing make Mexico a cost-effective solution.
+Mexico manufacturing means lower transportation, trucks and trains as opposed to ships, and the abundance of warehousing make Mexico a cost-effective solution.

 What is Full Package Manufacturing?